xai-uncertainty/xai-uncertainty/_pages/cfp.md

 **Submission Instructions:**

 - **Full Papers:**
 Suitable for novel contributions related to Explainability and/or Uncertainty.
 This can include a novel method or new insights on these two fields that would be valuable for the community.
-Please note that the page limit for the paper is 8-16 pages, excluding references.
+Please note that the page limit for the paper 14 pages, excluding references.

 - **Extended Abstracts:**
 Suitable for discussing novel ideas or previously published work related to Explainability and/or Uncertainty.
 This can include open research challenges or industrial applications to foster discussion among panelists and facilitate future collaborations.
 The page limit for the extended abstract is 2-4 pages, excluding references.